diyabprasad/102-Flower-Classification-Using-ResNet50/README.md

 - **Dataset:** Oxford 102 Flower Database
 - **Source:**  https://www.robots.ox.ac.uk/~vgg/data/flowers/102

 This set contains images of flowers belonging to 102 different categories.
+Training was done using the `fastai` library, and the data pre-processing primarily using `Pandas`.

+## Notes
 For this project, I used the images from the file `102flowers.tgz` and the images labels `imagelabels.mat`, available at the link provided.
-The training was done using the `fastai` library, and the data pre-processing primarily using `Pandas`.
+Unzip `102flowers.tgz`, and rename the resulting `jpg` file to `unsorted_images`.
+Ensure that this folder, `imagelabels.mat`, and the Jupyter Notebook are in the same folder before running the code cells.